ubports/docviewer-app/README-Developers.md

 Dependencies
 ============
-**DEPENDENCIES ARE NEEDED TO BE INSTALLED TO BUILD AND RUN THE APP**.
+**DEPENDENCIES ARE NEEDED TO BE INSTALLED TO BUILD AND RUN THE APP**

 A complete list of dependencies for the project can be found in ubuntu-docviewer-app/debian/control